sushil2601/javaScript_practise/REACT.md

 Q. Does React re-render all components and sub components every time setState is called?
 Ans:-
+    .No,
-    No, React does not re-render all components and subcomponents every time setState is called.
-It only re-renders the components that are affected by the state change.
+    .When you call setState(), React only re-renders the component where the state changed.
+    .It also re-renders its child components — but only if necessary (based on props/state changes).
+    .React uses a Virtual DOM to detect what actually changed, and updates only the parts of the UI that need to change.

 Q.What are Default Props?
 Ans:-
-    In React, default props are used to define default values for props in a component.
-Default props ensure that if a parent component doesn't provide a value for a certain prop, the component will still have a default value to work with.
+    .Default props are used to set default values for props in a component.
+    .They ensure the component still works even if no value is passed from the parent.
+    .Helps avoid undefined values and improves reliability.

 Q. Is React a library or a Framework and why?
 Ans:-
-    React is a JavaScript library for UI building, not a framework.
-It focuses on the view layer, offering efficient ways to create UI components and manage state.
-Unlike frameworks, React doesn't provide a full set of development tools, but it excels at making interactive web applications with its declarative approach and efficient UI updates.
+    .React is a JavaScript library, not a framework.
+    .Focuses only on the "View" layer of an application (in MVC pattern).
+    .Doesn't include built-in tools for:
+        .Routing
+        .State management
+        .HTTP requests
+        .Form handling
+        (You need external libraries like React Router, Redux, Axios, etc.)

+    .It’s declarative and helps in building interactive UIs.
+    .Gives flexibility to choose your tools and structure.
+    .Lightweight compared to a full-featured framework like Angular.

 Q. What are nested component in react?
 Ans:-